yorikvanhavre/FreeCAD-manual/discovering_freecad/installing.md

 2. A [collection of addons](https://github.com/FreeCAD/FreeCAD-addons), most of them additional workbenches, that extend the functionality of FreeCAD for certain tasks.
 Instructions for installing are given on each separate addon page.
 3. A [collection of macros](https://github.com/FreeCAD/FreeCAD-macros), which are also available [on the FreeCAD wiki](http://www.freecadweb.org/wiki/index.php?title=Macros_recipes) along with documentation about how to use them.
 The wiki contains many more macros.

-If you are using Ubuntu or any of its derivatives, the FreeCAD [PPA](https://launchpad.net/~freecad-maintainers) contains most of these addons.
+If you are using Ubuntu or any of its derivatives, the FreeCAD-extras [PPA](https://launchpad.net/freecad-extras) contains most of these addons.
 On other platforms, any of the addons, including the Parts library, can easily be installed using an addon-installer macro provided in the addons repository.
 The following procedure shows how to install the addon-installer (other macros can be installed the same way)

 1. Download the addons-installer.FCMacro file from https://github.com/FreeCAD/FreeCAD-addons by clicking it, then right-clicking the "RAW" button, and choosing "Save as".
 2. Place the macro in your FreeCAD Macros destination path.
 You FreeCAD Macros destination path is indicated at the bottom of the **Execute macro** dialog in FreeCAD: